nimrod-a/quick-click-auto/README.md

 `auto-click-auto` is a small Python library that is used to quickly and easily add tab shell completion support for _Bash_ (version 4.4 and up), _Zsh_, and _Fish_, for [Click](https://click.palletsprojects.com/en/8.1.x/#) CLI programs.

+## About this fork
+This project is a modified version of [auto-click-auto](https://github.com/KAUTH/auto-click-auto) by [KAUTH](https://github.com/KAUTH).

+The main difference is the way automatic shell completion is implemented.

+In the original version, auto-click-auto generates the command completion scripts everytime the shell is opened, by adding an `eval` instruction to the shell configuration file.
+According to the official [click docs](https://click.palletsprojects.com/en/stable/shell-completion/#enabling-completion), this has perfomance drawbacks:
+> Using eval means that the command is invoked and evaluated every time a shell is started, which can delay shell responsiveness

+ This Fork aims to solve the perfomace hit by utilizing Clicks alternative approach:
+> To speed it up, write the generated script to a file, then source that.

 ## Installation
 ```commandline
 pip install auto-click-auto